 - Knitting needles

 I may be biased, but I think making a crochet hat is the perfect way to learn crochet!
-Here’s an easy-to-follow project perfect for any beginner.
+Here’s an easy-to-follow crochet kit perfect for a complete beginner.

 - Enough yarn for the project